lijianweizhuwei/CMPT886/project/final_update.md

 ## The Difference Between Swar and Type Legalization
+We use some special vectors operation as example.

 ### <6 x i3> Vector Type
 #### <6 x i3> original code